Nooch98/NullFiles/README.md

 * temporary storage duplication
 * poor UX on multi-GB archives

-NullFiles chooses:
+NullFiles chooses a hybrid approach:

-> speed + portability + practicality over heavy cryptographic full-file encryption
+> speed + portability by default, stronger encryption only where needed

+That makes it practical for removable media while still allowing targeted protection for important files.

 ---